Jumpin' at the Woodside: Song details

 The song was recorded on August 22, 1938 for Decca and was released on December 17 of that year.
-It charted as high as #11 and was on the charts for four weeks.
+It charted as high as No. 11 and was on the charts for four weeks.
 That original 1938 recording features solos by Earle Warren (alto sax), Buck Clayton (trumpet), Lester Young (tenor sax), and Herschel Evans (clarinet).

 The song is considered one of the Basie band's "signature" tunes, a "favorite", and even "a definition of swing."

 While many liner notes credit the tune only to Basie, historians and others also credit band member Eddie Durham.
 Like many Basie numbers of that era, it was a "head arrangement" collaboratively created by the band.
 Sullivan indicates Durham wrote the tune in 1937 and then Basie refined it.
 The tune was based on earlier songs such as Jammin' for the Jackpot and John's Idea.
 Durham had left the band by the time it was recorded.

 The word "jumpin" in the title is a triple entendre – it means lively as in "the joint is jumping", a synonym for dancing or a synonym for sex.